AndrewDongminYoo/docs-trunk-io-ko/check/configuration/skipping-checks.md

----
-description: Skip checks for a particular PR using the skip-check command.
----

 # Skipping Checks (CI)

+Skip checks for a particular PR using the skip-check command.

 ## Bypass `trunk check` on a Pull Request